Technical page

 Key Vault in RBAC mode

-Stores the Entra secret, OpenClaw gateway token, Teams and Telegram secrets, optional Foundry key, and the Azure Files storage key.
+Stores the Entra secret, OpenClaw gateway token, channel-specific secrets such as Teams, WhatsApp, or Telegram, the optional Foundry key, and the Azure Files storage key.

 Managed Identities architecture icon